Zartec/nova-renderer/readme.md

 Note that the order in which features will be implemented is not set in stone.
 If lots of people want a particular feature, I'll prioritize that feature and move it to the top of my to-do list.

 ### Installation ###
+Checkout source

+Create a build folder

+Run cmake in this folder with path to the source

+Run make

+The built installer is located in the "distributions" folder in the build folder

 [Do this](https://github.com/NovaMods/nova-renderer/wiki/Installing,-building,-and-running-on-Windows)